Enabling young people to build a better future through hospitality training

 Our industry-endorsed programme operates a flexible delivery model, consisting of:

 Classroom training.
-Our local implementing partners are responsible for delivering 100 hours of soft skills training for the students, focusing on English language, hospitality and life skills.
+Our local implementing partners are responsible for delivering 100 hours of soft skills training for the students, focusing on English language, hospitality and life skills using our curriculum.

 Hands-on training.
 We work with member and non-member local hotels and related places of work to provide practical training, for example housekeeping, kitchen and F&B departments.
 This training can be delivered across 2-4 months.

 We have developed an accessible curriculum, which is delivered during the classroom training.
-This focuses on skills relevant to hospitality, as well as a solid base in English, computer skills, budgets and job applications.
+This focuses on skills relevant to hospitality, as well as a solid base in communications, English, digital skills, budgets and job applications.